peterhinch/micropython-async/TUTORIAL.md

 ###### [Contents](./TUTORIAL.md#contents)

-## 7.6 Polling
+## 7.7 Polling

 Some hardware devices such as the Pyboard accelerometer don't support interrupts, and therefore must be polled (i.e. checked periodically).
 Polling can also be used in conjunction with interrupt handlers: the interrupt handler services the hardware and sets a flag.
 A coro polls the flag: if it's set it handles the data and clears the flag.
+A better approach is to use an `Event`.

 ###### [Contents](./TUTORIAL.md#contents)